SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-java.html.md

 ### Add MQTT Java client library

 Edit the "pom.xml" in the "hello-mqtt-java" folder.
-Add dependency to the MQTT Paho Java Client.
+Add a dependency to the MQTT Paho Java Client.

     <dependency>
         <groupId>org.eclipse.paho</groupId>